Rykarix/getstat_python/README.md

 # Methods:

 Methods are categorised by endpoint path heirarchy.
-You can see each endpoint here: `https://help.getstat.com/knowledgebase/requests-and-responses/` and I've included a python file that puts all endpoints + their params into a dictionary for easy reference:
+You can see each endpoint here: `https://help.getstat.com/knowledgebase/requests-and-responses/` and I've included a python file fetches all teh endpoints from this url & organises them & their params into a dictionary for easy reference:

 ```json
 {